mrkkrp/modalka/README.md

 This is a building kit to help switch to modal editing in Emacs.
 The main goal of the package is making modal editing in Emacs as natural and native as possible.
-There is no hack, no corner cases, no emulation — just start edit modally the way you want.
+There is no hack, no corner cases, no emulation—just start edit modally the way you want.

 In this article I use “vimish” terms when I refer to modes of operation:

-* *Normal mode* — this is where you manipulate existing text, normal characters typically run primitive editing operations instead of self-insertion.
+* *Normal mode*—this is where you manipulate existing text, normal characters typically run primitive editing operations instead of self-insertion.

-* *Insert mode* — in this mode characters are self-inserting, i.e. it's how Emacs works by default.
+* *Insert mode*—in this mode characters are self-inserting, i.e. it's how Emacs works by default.

 ### What Modalka is not